mahmoudxkhaled/Examination-System/README.md

 # Examination-System
-The Examination System project is a C#  a console application designed to manage and conduct exams for educational purposes.
+The Examination System project is a C# console application designed to manage and conduct exams for educational purposes.
 It provides a flexible and customizable platform for creating different types of exams, including true/false questions and multiple-choice questions.

 # Features
 Modular Design: The project is structured with a modular design, featuring classes for subjects, exams, and various question types.
 This design promotes code organization and maintainability.